← Back to ResourcesPet Insurance Guide

 The Breed-Specific Risk Profile

-These four conditions alone explain why Berner insurance premiums are higher than average.
-Insurers know the actuarial math.
-Owners who skip the policy bet against odds the insurers have already priced in.
+These four conditions explain why Berner insurance premiums tend to run higher than average.
+Insurers price in the actuarial math; owners who skip the policy are betting against odds the insurer has already accounted for.
+For current treatment cost ranges in Calgary, ask your veterinary clinic for a written estimate before any procedure.

-Histiocytic sarcoma treatment can run past $20,000.
-Other plans cap annual reimbursement at $5,000 to $20,000 depending on tier.
-One bad cancer year on a capped plan and you are paying out of pocket above the cap.
-Trupanion has no cap.
-For a 50% cancer-rate breed, this matters more than the lower premium of competitors.
+Other Canadian plans cap annual reimbursement by tier.
+One bad cancer year on a capped plan and you are paying above the cap out of pocket.
+Trupanion advertises no per-condition cap.
+For a breed with high cancer exposure, that structure matters more than a lower headline premium.
+Verify the specific cap (or lack of cap) in the policy document, not the marketing page.

 2. Lifetime coverage of chronic conditions

 Hip dysplasia and cancer treatment can span months or years.
-Once covered, the condition stays covered for life at the same terms.
+Once a condition is covered, it stays covered for life at the same terms.
 Some competitor plans renew annually and can add new exclusions or cap-resets that hurt mid-treatment.

 4. Direct vet payment at some Calgary clinics

-A handful of Calgary specialty hospitals bill Trupanion directly.
-You pay only the deductible and 10% coinsurance at the visit rather than fronting $8,000 for a bloat surgery and waiting weeks for reimbursement.
+A handful of Calgary specialty hospitals can bill Trupanion directly.
+You pay only the deductible and your coinsurance at the visit rather than fronting an emergency-surgery bill and waiting weeks for reimbursement.
+Confirm direct-pay status with the specific Calgary clinic before you rely on it.

 Some lower-tier plans charge breed loading on Berners or exclude histiocytic sarcoma specifically.
-Trupanion does not.
-Verify this with any insurer you call by asking: “Is histiocytic sarcoma covered for Bernese Mountain Dogs?” in writing.
+Trupanion advertises no such loading.
+Verify this with any insurer you call by asking, in writing: “Is histiocytic sarcoma covered for Bernese Mountain Dogs?
+Any breed loading or surcharge?”

 Browse adoptable Bernese Mountain Dogs in Calgary